 Pro-tip – unless you really want to see the Three Gorges Dam, I would suggest skipping the cruise up the dam.
 It takes hours and you likely won’t see much more than you did on the regular tour.
 Anyhow, cruising down the Yangtze is absolutely breathtaking – so many picture-perfect moments winding down the river.
 Keep an eye out for really awesome bridges, homes and artifacts that line the edge of the mountains.

 The next stop was this temple/complex up in the mountains.
-We got off the ferry, and loaded up onto a bus.
-Again – this site was absolutely breathtaking.
+We got off the ferry and loaded up onto a bus.
+Again – this site was breathtaking.
 The contrast of the beautifully detailed centuries-old architecture against this picturesque mountainous backdrop felt perfect.
-I’m completely forgetting the name of this place, however I do remember it being an ode to a Chinese women who played a lot of instruments….(apologies – I was quite distracted by the scenery that I barely listened to the tour)
+The name escapes me.
+However, I do remember it being an ode to a Chinese woman who played a lot of instruments….(apologies – I was quite distracted by the scenery that I barely listened to the tour)

 The Wild Man of Shennongjia

-When we finally made it to the Shennongjia Forests (the next day I believe…if my memory precedes me) we hopped across 4 sites in the area – each with its unique features:
+When we finally made it to the Shennongjia Forests (the next day I believe…if my memory precedes me) we hopped across four sites in the area – each with its unique features:

 The first was an overlook fairly high up into the mountain area.
 Fog completely covered the landscape, making the site feel as if I were on a journey to Mordor…or on a hunt for Dragon Balls…or right in a scene out of Avatar.
 In fact – I had learned that this region was of inspiration for James Cameron while he was creating the world of the Na’vi, Pandora!
 Pretty cool, I think.

-**Be extra careful here.
-While the trails are pre-set, they’re also not maintained, or even paved.
-Especially when its raining, there were lots of slippery rocks to climb over, and LOTS of umbrellas from other tourists knocking me in the face (remember – its China.
+**Be extra careful here, while the trails are marked they’re also not maintained, or even paved.
+Especially when it’s raining, there were lots of slippery rocks to climb over, and LOTS of umbrellas from other tourists knocking me in the face (remember – its China.
 People are short here.
 Haha).